Home » “During These Uncertain Times…”

 When you don’t take the time to communicate properly and show respect for the other side’s time, why should they take some of their valuable time to respond?
 Many folks won’t.
 They have more important things to worry about.

-Sadly, I am not responding more and more.
+Sadly, I am not responding as much.
 Believe me, that is not me.
-I am increasingly finding that I don’t have anything constructive to say about the anger sent my way.
+When all this email stuff started over 30 years ago, I believed that you should respond to anyone who took the time to email you.
+Not any more – I am increasingly finding that I don’t have anything constructive to say about the anger sent my way.

 When I have no choice but to respond, I communicate with the courtesy and concern they didn’t offer me.
 And I sincerely wish them the best.
 Because I mean it, I can’t imagine being so upset and angry that you lash out at strangers.